Rosie O’Donnell Offers To Play Steve Bannon On ‘SNL,’ Social Media Goes Insane

 “‘Barron Trump autistic?
 If so – what an amazing opportunity to bring attention to the AUTISM epidemic.”

-As The Daily Mail reports, Rosie O’Donnell ultimately apologized to Melania Trump for calling out her 10-year-old son on social media, then she temporarily privatized her Twitter.
+As the Daily Mail reports, Rosie O’Donnell ultimately apologized to Melania Trump for calling out her 10-year-old son on social media, then she temporarily privatized her Twitter.

-In recent weeks, it appeared that the bad blood between Donald Trump and Rosie O’Donnell may have become irrelevant; that is, before she said she’d portray Steve Bannon on SNL.
+In recent weeks, it appeared that the bad blood between Donald Trump and Rosie O’Donnell may have become irrelevant — that is, before she said she’d portray Steve Bannon on SNL.

 [Featured Image by Charles Sykes/Invision/AP Images]